Supporting Ngāi Tahu in Business

 - $5,000 grants for kickstarting, staying up, and growing your business (limited numbers each year)

 - Referrals to other organisations and specialist support services

 - Free listing on the Ngāi Tahu whānau pākihi directory

 - Access to promotion through Ngāi Tahu communications channels (with your permission)

-- Access to exclusive Ngāi Tahu pākihi facebook group for support
+- Access to exclusively Ngāi Tahu pākihi Facebook group to connect with others

 - Registering the business, is there another business with your intended name?